Didier Digard

-Didier Frédéric Thierry Digard (born 12 July 1986) is a French professional football manager and former player who is the head coach of Championnat National 3 side Nice B and who is the currently caretaker manager Ligue 1 club of Nice.
+Didier Frédéric Thierry Digard (born 12 July 1986) is a French professional football manager and former player who is the head coach of Le Havre.
 As a player, he was a defensive midfielder.

 Club career

 Le Havre

-Digard started his career at EF Gisors Bézu, joining the academy at six years old.
+Digard started his career at Gisors Bézu, joining the academy at six years old.
 Digard revealed he began playing football around the time when Marseille was crowned European Champion.
 He stayed at the academy until eleven when the Le Havre's academy invited him to a tournament and trained with the club.
 Digard impressed the Le Havre's academy that they offered him a contract, leading him to join the club at age twelve.
 While progressing through the academy, Digard revealed that he had a behaviour problems, getting into fights but the club's then coach Mohamed Sall convinced him to stay and later credited him for understanding and believing in him.
 Digard started out playing as a striker before playing in a defensive midfield, a position he played throughout his career.
 Digard progressed through the club's academy before turning professional at eighteen.

 On 29 October 2004, Digard made his debut for the club in a 1–0 win over Dijon, making his only appearance of the season and in his first season, he made 15 league appearances.
 In his second season, Digard scored his first goal against Dijon in a 2–1 win on 31 March 2006.
-In the next game on 7 April 2006, Digard scored his second goal against Grenoble Foot in a 4–1 win.
+In the next game on 7 April 2006, Digard scored his second goal against Grenoble in a 4–1 win.
 In his third season, Digard scored his third goal in a 2–0 win over Tours on 12 January 2007.
 He played over 70 league games for the club.